ahcombs/actdata/README.md

 together in one R package is intended to make them easier to access and make part of a reproducible analysis workflow.

-Details on standarization procedures for dictionaries and equation sets as well as instructions for how to access the data in this package are provided below.
+Details on standarization procedures for dictionaries and equation sets, instructions for how to access the data in this package, and a worked example using the Tidyverse to manipulate these datasets are provided below.

 ## Installation